EVENTS

 The Spreadsheet: Eleven characteristics define haiku, beginning with the columns Poem, Brevity, etc. These are the words appearing regularly in the above-mentioned Prefaces.
 The characteristics are classified according to the form and content of haiku: the first five are the form, i.e. the structure; the last six are the content, i.e. the spirit.

-Presentation: Haiku Women connected through Inner Life
+Presentation: Canadian Haiku Women and Inner Thoughts

-NB : Trip at our expense
+NB : Travel at our expense

-Annual Weekend Conference at the Carleton University
+Annual Weekend of Haiku Canada at the Carleton University in Ottawa

 Abstract: What are the characteristics of women’s writing?
 The most recurrent, those defined by Western women theorists since 1974, are examined: first person subject, one’s own body (often dealt with humour), the everyday, and the mother-daughter relationship.
 There are also newer themes of friendship, environment and society.
 Presentation concludes by submitting that the concept itself of women’s writing is constantly evolving, giving way in some instances, to androgynous writing.